Why buy a Drifta Drawer?

 What about I make my own?

 Well, really depends on what you want.
 We are not trying to compete with the larger drawer companies.
-Mostly I got into building drawers cause people kept asking me to make them things , that simply weren’t available from anyone else.. it wasn’t until a few months making them, when we got good at it, that I realized what a big market there was.
-Now , it has grown to be at least half of our work, and we are building another standalone factory at the moment, to help keep up with demand.
+Mostly I got into building drawers cause people kept asking me to make them things , that simply weren’t available from anyone else.. it wasn’t until a few months of making them, when we got good at it, that I realized what a big market there was.
+Now , it has grown to be at least half of our work, and we have built 2 standalone factories and 3 dedicated fitout bays, to help keep up with demand.
 But there are several main reasons why our drawer units are so popular.

 ….One, some people simply can’t justify spending the money on a set of fitted drawers.
 Our drawers are budget priced.
 They are beautifully made, and will do the job perfectly.

 ….Three , our drawers are light, and can be lifted in and out as needed.
 Many people want to be able to do this.
-I can take my vertical combo out on my own, in less than a minute… it’s just a few turnbuckles to undo.
-If I lift out the kitchen, then take out the drawer and table, the carcass is then very light to remove.
+I can take my drawer unit out on my own, in less than a minute… it’s just a few brackets to undo, then take out the drawers and table, the carcass is then very light to remove.

-….Four, we can easily custom build , often without having to charge extra.
-As you can see in the photos above, many people want a set of drawers just that little bit different.
+….Four, we can easily custom build.
+As you can see from our web site custom work is easy for us as everything is made in house – and many people want a set of drawers just that little bit different.
 We can literally make any design/ size, and much of our work is custom, which means you get exactly what you want.
-Many people find that custom work is extremely expensive, but many of our custom drawers are the same as a standard price!!
+Many people find that custom work is extremely expensive, but many of our custom drawers are very price friendly!!

 ….Five, our internal volume space in our drawers is far greater than for standard steel drawers.
 Because we build exactly to size, we don’t use metal bearing runners which take up a lot of space, and because our drawers can sit directly on the floor, not on rails, you end up with much more volume space!!
 There are huge gaps around some steel drawers, up to 100-200 mm on length, 100 mm on width, and about 30 – 40 mm underneath for some units.
 This is because they use standard sizes for different vehicles, and just fill out the gaps with sidewings.
 It wastes a lot of space, and that is the whole point of getting drawers.
 Drifta drawers have much more volume space, but not only that, if you want it say slightly higher, or lower, we can easily do this.